sourcegraph/sourcegraph-public-snapshot/client/jetbrains/CONTRIBUTING.md

   `-PforceAgentBuild=true` flag when running Gradle.
 For example, `./gradlew :runIde -PforceAgentBuild=true`.
 - The Cody agent is disabled by default for local `./gradlew :runIde` task only.
   Use the `-PenableAgent=true` property to enable the Cody agent.
 For example, `./gradlew :runIde -PenableAgent=true`.
-  Unless the agent is enabled, the plugin falls back to the non-agent based implementation.
+  When the agent is disabled, the plugin falls back to the non-agent-based implementation.

 ## Publishing a new version